Corrado Giaquinto

-Corrado Giaquinto (8 February 1703 – 18 April 1766) was an Italian Rococo painter.
+Corrado Giaquinto (8 February 1703 – 18 April 1766) was an Italian Rococo painter who worked in Naples, Rome, Turin and Madrid.

 Early training and move to Rome

-He was born in Molfetta, Kingdom of Naples.
+Giaquinto was born in Molfetta, in the Kingdom of Naples.
 As a boy he apprenticed with a modest local painter Saverio Porta, (c.
 1667–1725), escaping the religious career his parents had intended for him.
 By October 1724, he left Molfetta, and along with his contemporaries Francesco de Mura (1696–1784) and Giuseppe Bonito (1707–1789), he trained from 1719 to 1723 in the prolific Neapolitan studio of Francesco Solimena, either with Solimena or his pupil, Nicola Maria Rossi.

 Giaquinto followed a peripatetic career, with long sojourns in Naples, Rome (between 1723 and 1753), Turin (1733 and 1735–39), and Madrid (1753–1761).

 In 1723, he moved to Rome to work in the studio of Sebastiano Conca.
 He painted in San Lorenzo in Damaso, San Giovanni Calibita, and the ceiling at Santa Croce in Gerusalemme.
 In March 1727, with Giuseppe Rossi as an assistant, Giaquinto opened an independent studio near the Ponte Sisto, in the parish of Saint Giovanni of the Malva in Rome.
 In 1734, he married Caterina Silvestri Agate.

-The first documented work by his hand is Christ crucified with the Madonna, Saint John Evangelist, and Magdalene commissioned in 1730 by King John V of Portugal for the basilica of the Palace of Mafra.
+The first documented work by his hand is Christ crucified with the Madonna, Saint John Evangelist, and Magdalene commissioned in 1730 by King John V of Portugal for the Basilica of the Palace of Mafra.

-In 1731, he received a prestigious commission, to execute frescoes in the church of San Nicola dei Lorenesi: Saint Nicholas water gush from cliff, three theologic and cardinal Virtues, and in the cupola Paradise.
+In 1731, he received a prestigious commission, to execute frescoes in the church of San Nicola dei Lorenesi: Saint Nicholas water gush from cliff, three theological and cardinal Virtues, and in the cupola, Paradise.
 The latest restoration confirms Giaquinto's stylistic independence from Solimena and reveals his stylistic dependence on Luca Giordano.